--tilting the snare toward themselves and playing traditional grip
+-tilting the snare toward you and playing traditional grip

--tilting the snare away from themselves playing matched grip
+-tilting the snare away from you playing matched grip

--placing the hi-hat so low they can’t play a backbeat under it
+-placing the hi-hat so low you can’t play a backbeat under it

--mounting toms perfectly flat but too high so they cannot easily reach the heads over the rims
+-mounting toms perfectly flat but too high so you cannot easily reach the heads over the rims

--placing hi-hats so high they cannot reach the top of the cymbal and must only play on the edge
+-placing hi-hats so high you cannot reach the top of the cymbal and must only play on the edge

 -playing only one floor tom, but still having it too far back to reach

--playing their feet across their pedals at an angle instead of lining up their foot normally
+-playing your feet across the pedals at an angle instead of lining up the foot normally

--playing with their snare behind their kick instead of to the left of it
+-playing with the snare behind the kick instead of to the left of it

 -playing with 2 kicks and still mounting the toms only on the right one

--mounting cymbals flat so they can only smash into the edge and destroy their sticks
+-mounting cymbals flat so you can only smash into the edge and destroy your sticks

--mounting crashes so highly tilted that they cannot crash them
+-mounting crashes so highly tilted that you cannot crash them